-This article describes System dynamics, designed by Jay W. Forresterin a practical way.
+System Dynamics: this article describes System Dynamics, designed by Jay Forrester in a practical way.
 After reading you will understand the basics of this powerful strategy tool.

-The term is derived from the book Industrial Dynamics by the American scientist Jay W. Forrester, which was published in the 1958.
-System dynamics demonstrates perfectly how processes really behave.
+The term is derived from the book Industrial Dynamics by the American scientist Jay Forrester, which was published in the 1958.
+This management method demonstrates perfectly how processes really behave.

 Structure of system dynamics